saratoga8/motion_notifier/README.md

 - Control sessions via messenger
 - Updating the system
 - Scheduling the detection turn/off
-- Automatic turning on/off by devices
+- Automatic turning on/off by devices (e.g. when user's phone is in local net then detection is getting off)
 - UI
 - Configurable
 - Face Detection for turning off

 ## Terms:
-- detections framework - detecting motions program (like [Motion project](https://motion-project.github.io))
+- detections framework(DF) - detecting motions program (like [Motion project](https://motion-project.github.io))
 - agent - for local running control
 - detection - event received from the detection framework
 - notification - item with the info about detection(e.g. pictures, timestamp, etc)